+$\mathbf{N}$ IP(

-- 1. The Assemblies of the Paris Union for the Protection of Industrial Property, the Patent Law Treaty and the International Patent Cooperation Union (PCT Union) are invited to adopt a resolution approving the establishment of a digital access service for priority documents.
-Creation of the service would respond to an Agreed Statement by the Diplomatic Conference for the Adoption of the Patent Law Treaty in which WIPO was urged to expedite the creation of a digital library system for priority documents. - 2.
-The service would offer possibilities for more streamlined handling of priority documents for the benefit of both Patent Offices and applicants, with considerable savings of financial and other resources, similar to possibilities available in the case of priority documents filed in connection with international applications under the Patent Cooperation Treaty (PCT).
-Participation in the service would be on a voluntary basis for both Patent Offices and applicants. - 3.
-The service would provide a framework and administrative procedures under which priority documents could be made accessible in a digital library for the purposes of complying with national and regional requirements for the furnishing of priority documents.
-It would take advantage of the existing automated systems operated by the International Bureau for priority documents under the PCT, with certain additional features necessary in the context of Paris Convention filings.
+1. The Assemblies of the Paris Union for the Protection of Industrial Property, the Patent Law Treaty and the International Patent Cooperation Union (PCT Union), in the context of the 42nd series of meetings of the Assemblies of the Member States of WIPO held in Geneva from September 25 to October 3, 2006, approved the establishment of a digital access service for priority documents.
+Creation of the service will respond to an Agreed Statement by the Diplomatic Conference for the Adoption of the Patent Law Treaty in which WIPO was urged to expedite the creation of a digital library system for priority documents.
+The Assemblies (see document A/42/14, paragraph 220):

+(a) approved the convening in early 2007 of an ad hoc Working Group to consider matters associated with the establishment of a digital access service for priority documents to be administered by the International Bureau;

+(b) directed the International Bureau to establish framework provisions and appropriate procedures, according to the recommendations from the Working Group, for administering the digital service;

+(c) directed the International Bureau to implement the digital access service in accordance with the established framework provisions and procedures;

+(d) requested the International Bureau to report to them in September 2007 on the results of the ad hoc Working Group and on any implementation of the service that may have commenced.

+The Working Group has now been convened for the present session.
+This document reproduces the substance of the introduction to the proposals considered by the Assemblies as contained in document A/42/5, as well as the background information contained in Annex II of that document.

+2. The new service will offer possibilities for more streamlined handling of priority documents for the benefit of both Patent Offices and applicants, with considerable savings of financial and other resources, similar to possibilities available in the case of priority documents filed in connection with international applications under the Patent Cooperation Treaty (PCT).
+Participation in the service will be on a voluntary basis for both Patent Offices and applicants.

+3. The service will provide a framework and administrative procedures under which priority documents could be made accessible in a digital library for the purposes of complying with national and regional requirements for the furnishing of priority documents.
+It will take advantage of the existing automated systems operated by the International Bureau for priority documents under the PCT, with certain additional features necessary in the context of Paris Convention filings.